 Stakeholders such as customers, the media and the general public are increasingly aware of the lack of cyber security best practices and the consequences suffered by those affected by data breaches.
 Many have had problems with money being stolen, identity theft and company systems being hacked.

-When a breach do occur, it is vital that clients are reassured.
+When a breach does occur, it is vital that clients are reassured.
 For customers and the uninitiated, being the victim of identity theft or losing money as a result of a breach can be traumatic.
 Customers will need reassurance that their interests are safeguarded.

 A cyber crisis such as a data breach can thus seriously harm a company’s reputation and competitiveness.

 Furthermore, the EU’s new General Data Protection Regulation (GDPR) requires that companies notify authorities of any breaches within 72 hours.
 In South Africa, the POPI Act brings its own mandatory requirements.